Skip to content

 After the approval workflow is turned on, you’ll need to set user permissions so your dashboard users can approve or deny the campaigns and Canvases immediately.
 Both permissions can also be applied to workspaces or teams or added to a permission set.

-• Approve but not launch the Canvas
+• Approve and launch the campaign

-• Launch but not approve the Canvas
+• Self-approve the Canvas

 • Approve and launch the Canvas